In Loving Memory (TV series): Production

 The setting for the show is the fictional Yorkshire town of Oldshaw during the 1920s and 1930s.
 The writer, Dick Sharples, chose this period as this was the time when undertakers were switching from horse-drawn to mechanical hearses.
 Location shooting took place in both Bramham and Luddenden, West Yorkshire.

-The pilot for the show aired on 4 November 1969 as part of a series of six one-off situation-comedies.
+The pilot for the show was aired on 4 November 1969 as part of a series of six one-off situation-comedies.
 The producers (Thames Television) elected not to take the series any further.
-It was almost ten years later when another ITV company Yorkshire Television commissioned a series.
-The theme music, entitled 'Comedy Close Up No.2' by Herbert Chappell, was supplied by De Wolfe Music film and television music library.
+It was almost ten years later when another ITV company, Yorkshire Television, commissioned a series.
+The theme music, "Comedy Close Up No.2" by Herbert Chappell, was supplied by the De Wolfe Music film and television music library.